atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Kitty coloured, while I Spoke of Sir Charles In terms which I thought he merited. -- -- -- She then, kneeling to her mother, and kisiing her hands, in treated her, with tears in her eyes, not to Sacrifice her to a man whom Sire could not love;
-“My dear girl, ” replied her mother, methinks it is too’early for you to be in love 5 if Sir Charles Is a man of a good understanding, as lady Charlotte asllires me he is, and is good tempered; if he has a Sufficient fortune, and is not disagreeable in his person, I would not desire to See you better married } such a man must, necestarily, engage your assec tions -- -- therefore, get up, my dear j you know, Kitty, you have always been brought up to esteem every amiable character of either Sex; you mult, consequently, love Sir Charles, when you are married to him, as much as you ought to’do for the attainment of happiness with him, Poor
+"My dear girl, " replied her mother, methinks it is too’early for you to be in love 5 if Sir Charles Is a man of a good understanding, as lady Charlotte asllires me he is, and is good tempered; if he has a Sufficient fortune, and is not disagreeable in his person, I would not desire to See you better married } such a man must, necestarily, engage your assec tions -- -- therefore, get up, my dear j you know, Kitty, you have always been brought up to esteem every amiable character of either Sex; you mult, consequently, love Sir Charles, when you are married to him, as much as you ought to’do for the attainment of happiness with him, Poor
 K a
 222 HISTORY OF
 Poor Kitty coloured again, looked extremely disconcerted, and Soon afterwards lest the room, to give vent, I suppose, to herdisquiet.
-I Seized that moment to persuade Mrs Downton not to be too hard upon her daughter. — “We cannot love or hate just as our friends please to direst us, ” Said I, “Kitty is of a most amiable disposition, and I Sincerely wish She was married to the man She could like.”
+I Seized that moment to persuade Mrs Downton not to be too hard upon her daughter. — "We cannot love or hate just as our friends please to direst us, " Said I, "Kitty is of a most amiable disposition, and I Sincerely wish She was married to the man She could like."
-“And why Slrould not Sire like Sir Charles, lady Charlotte.?
-He has an agreeable person, and many good qualities.”
+"And why Slrould not Sire like Sir Charles, lady Charlotte.?
+He has an agreeable person, and many good qualities."
-“True; -- -- -- -- but it is impostible Sorus to help
+"True; -- -- -- -- but it is impostible Sorus to help
-preferring one man to another Sometimes, though the man we chul'e may not be approved of by our relations.”
+preferring one man to another Sometimes, though the man we chul'e may not be approved of by our relations."
-“How! — Has Kitty encouraged any particular person, lady Charlotte ?”
+"How! — Has Kitty encouraged any particular person, lady Charlotte ?"
-“I don’t know that She has; — but I am Sure if Mr. v/ilmot vasto attach himself to her, and if his fortune was equal to Sir charles’s, he would be the man; — or lord Woburn, were he also disposed to prefer her .?”
+"I don’t know that She has; — but I am Sure if Mr. v/ilmot vasto attach himself to her, and if his fortune was equal to Sir charles’s, he would be the man; — or lord Woburn, were he also disposed to prefer her .?"
-“Lord Woburn and Mr. Wilmot?
-Why, they are both in love with your ladyship. — What caa the girl mean by thinking of them ?”
+"Lord Woburn and Mr. Wilmot?
+Why, they are both in love with your ladyship. — What caa the girl mean by thinking of them ?"
-“I am not acquainted with her intentions, madam; but as my lord and Mr. Wilmot are, both cf them, generally allowed to be agreeable men; and as Sire never Sees them, but when they are endeavouring to Set themselves ofs to the greatest advantage, I am not at all surprised at her prepostes sions in their Savour.”
+"I am not acquainted with her intentions, madam; but as my lord and Mr. Wilmot are, both cf them, generally allowed to be agreeable men; and as Sire never Sees them, but when they are endeavouring to Set themselves ofs to the greatest advantage, I am not at all surprised at her prepostes sions in their Savour."
-“And has not Sir Charles Conyers been in the very Same Situation; may we not, theresore, reasonably supposcher to be as well pleased wkh him ?”
+"And has not Sir Charles Conyers been in the very Same Situation; may we not, theresore, reasonably supposcher to be as well pleased wkh him ?"
-“I do not think So; for he teases her Scr proofs of hr approbation, while they Steal into her heart, by
+"I do not think So; for he teases her Scr proofs of hr approbation, while they Steal into her heart, by
 W XV ^ TT w w XV
 liy imperceptible advances. -- -- -- -- — You will allow,
 I imagine, that we are always more ready to bestow ^ our charity upon people who do not solicit us, than on those by whom we are presllngly importuned.’^
-“It may be fo. — And you, lady Charlotte, arc of an age, and at liberty to aft as you please, with regard to these things; but, certainly, such a girl as Kitty is not capable of knowing what is for her future benefit. — ^ — — She has given me sufficient reason. to call her judgement III qlieslion, by preferring two gentlemen, whos’e inclinations are already engaged, to a man who is, by what I can learn, every way' equal to them in point of merit, though She is silly enough to make exception to him. -- -- -- -- -- -- — -- — She must, therefore, be cured of this folly. -- -- -- -- -- -- Nay, it is, in my opinion, highly Indelicate in her, to think ferioufiy of a man, who does not pretend to any inclination for her— — ^ -- is the folly and the forwardness of women, my dear lady Charlotte, which makes fo many bad men Bless me replied I, you talk like lord wc burn. — ’’ You will not like me the worse for that, ” answered She, Smiling; but, indeed, I canrtot help attributing the ruin of the generality of young women, ' entirely to their romantic notions; they Sill their heads with a thousand idle fancies about love, which they ought never to encourage. -- -- -- Let them but take care to marry men of sense and character, and they need not be afraid of proper treatment.
+"It may be fo. — And you, lady Charlotte, arc of an age, and at liberty to aft as you please, with regard to these things; but, certainly, such a girl as Kitty is not capable of knowing what is for her future benefit. — ^ — — She has given me sufficient reason. to call her judgement III qlieslion, by preferring two gentlemen, whos’e inclinations are already engaged, to a man who is, by what I can learn, every way' equal to them in point of merit, though She is silly enough to make exception to him. -- -- -- -- -- -- — -- — She must, therefore, be cured of this folly. -- -- -- -- -- -- Nay, it is, in my opinion, highly Indelicate in her, to think ferioufiy of a man, who does not pretend to any inclination for her— — ^ -- is the folly and the forwardness of women, my dear lady Charlotte, which makes fo many bad men Bless me replied I, you talk like lord wc burn. — ’’ You will not like me the worse for that, " answered She, Smiling; but, indeed, I canrtot help attributing the ruin of the generality of young women, ' entirely to their romantic notions; they Sill their heads with a thousand idle fancies about love, which they ought never to encourage. -- -- -- Let them but take care to marry men of sense and character, and they need not be afraid of proper treatment.
 — — If a woman is not happy with a man who is